Ogri: Mitzi

 Beautiful girls feature large in Ogri's world, although not such as to detract from the main themes of bikes and biking.
 A long-running addition to the cast is Mitzi, who is stacked like a porn starlet and habitually rides wearing a PVC basque and stockings.
 It would be a mistake to write Mitzi off as a brainless lust-object, though.
 She is nearly Ogri's equal as a rider (in a straight race between them, it would be a case of whether Ogri could tune-out Mitzi's distracting appearance well enough to keep his mind on the job, and hardly any other bikers would be even a serious contest) and is dangerous to cross.
-Plainly an advocate of the look-but-don't-touch ethos, Mitzi is used to men drooling over her but resents unwarranted familiarity and certainly doesn't need to hide behind Ogri.
+Plainly an advocate of the look-but-do-not-touch ethos, Mitzi is used to men drooling over her but resents unwarranted familiarity and certainly does not need to hide behind Ogri.
 The exact nature of their relationship is not well-established; at times they have been lovers, at other times apparently uninvolved.